qsine/chromixium_sync/README.md

 Access to Google Drive is done via this: https://github.com/odeke-em/drive It is still actively being developed and may break (it has while I've been developing).
 But it seems like a very good project.

-Once the installion is complete, you can access the script by:
+Once the installation is complete, you can access the script by:
  - right clicking the desktop
  - navigate to Applications/System
  - click on Chromixium Sync (runs in GUI mode)